Organwolf/100-days-of-code/log.md

 **Thoughts**: I feel like I've leant a lot about docker.
 Stuff that I previously had no idea about.
 However things got a bit to technical and I can't really apply this knowledge to something practical right now therefor I'm letting go of this course for the time being.

 **Experimented with**: Networking in docker-compose.
-One teqnique that is particularly useful is separating user generated traffic and the applicatiopns internal traffic.
+One teqnique that is particularly useful is separating user generated traffic and the applications internal traffic.

 Below is a bare bones docker-compose file with the architecture mentioned above.
 Two networks take care of two seperate functionalities in the application.